scarletcs/react-minesweeper/README.md

-# react-minesweeper
+# React Minesweeper

-A small minesweeper built in React for the web.
+This is a little minesweeper built in React so I could mess around with reducers.